apache/ofbiz-framework/README.md

 #### Execute an integration test case

-run a test case, in this example the componnet is "entity" and the case name is "entity-tests"
+run a test case, in this example the component is "entity" and the case name is "entity-tests"

 `gradlew "ofbiz --test component=entity --test case=entity-tests"`